top of page

 *Most importantly though – Hitching up and predeparture walk around.
 Your seller would know best what items to check for before departure, i.e. checking windows locked, doors in travel position, vents closed, awning rolled up and locked in place etc. And hitching up.
 There are a few safety things here that need to be done when hitching up.
 Making sure the van is secured to the tow vehicle, handbrake off, electric brakes plugged in (if applicable), lights connected and working etc.

 You could also consider asking the seller if they wouldn’t mind you videoing them demonstrating using these items.
-Some people love being in front of a camera and won’t mind at all, however there are some people who certainly wouldn’t be interesting this.
+Some people love being in front of a camera and won’t mind at all, however there are some people who certainly wouldn’t be interested in this.
 In this instance, take a pen and paper with you and write it all down as they show you each item.
 But, be sure to make sure you are confident in how to use the van and everything it comes with before you drive away.

 Security interest on the vehicle - meaning that there is no finance.
 If you purchase a vehicle with finance and the seller doesn't pay out the loan and then fails to keep with their commitments, then the financier can literally come and take your vehicle away from you.